 Take some of the stress out of serving a big holiday meal to a large group of people (or any meal for that matter) by preparing this cheesy horseradish mashed potato side in advance.
 Then pop it into the oven about an hour before you're ready to eat!
 Now it's time to relax before dinner.
 You've earned it!

 This make-ahead holiday side dish is always a hit with its zippy cheesy flavor and hot creamy texture.

-Roasted Baby Potatoes is another potato side dish I know you’ll love!
+Roasted Baby Potatoes are another potato side dish I know you'll love!

 **Note - The following lists of ingredients plus kitchen tools and equipment contain affiliate links (highlighted in blue) for your consideration and shopping convenience. #CommissionsEarned

 - Whole Milk or Evaporated Milk

 - Large Stock Pot

 - Nutmeg Grater